About

 KIWL's Honorary Knight!

-From Japan, Toru san is our most senior cyclist and is an inspiration to so many with his cycling strength and dedication to KIWL's cause.
+Toru san is our most senior cyclist and an inspiration to so many with his cycling strength and dedication to KIWL's cause.

 Ai Abbey